segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 4. On the **Turn off data encryption?** popup, click **Confirm**.

 > success ""
-> Disabling the data encryption setting does not decrypt data that is already in the destination, but does prevents any future data from being encrypted.
+> Disabling the data encryption setting does not decrypt data that is already in the destination, but does prevent any future data from being encrypted.